Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 ===============================

 In this section, you will create a Vitis project using an L2 example.
-L2/L3 functions are targeted for Vitis flows where software-emulation, hardware-emulation, and hardware build (to generate FPGA binaries) can be performed.
+L2/L3 functions are targeted for Vitis flows where hardware-emulation, and hardware build (to generate FPGA binaries) can be performed.
 OpenCL is used in the testbench for calling the accelerator in L2/L3.

 You will use the files provided in the Vitis Library at this link: https://github.com/Xilinx/Vitis_Libraries/tree/main/vision/L2/examples/customconv.